Teycir/Gist/README.md

 - Choose OpenRouter if you want access to different AI models or maximum privacy

 **Step 3: Start Using Gist**
-1. Go to Google, Bing, or DuckDuckGo
+1. Go to Google or DuckDuckGo
 2. Search for anything (example: "how to learn guitar")
 3. Click the colorful button on the right side of the page
 4. Wait 3-5 seconds